 - A recognition that dying with dignity is as much a goal of care as healing and health promotion.

-- Ongoing Objectives
+Ongoing Objectives and Responsibilities

 In addition to advocating for institutional and systemic change, the Faith Regional Health Services Ethics Committee will serve as a resource for patients, family members, Faith Regional Health Services staff, Faith Regional Health Services medical staff and the community through the following types of activities: